wwwwwwari/Arcticons-New-Icons/files/README.md

 1. There are no hidden layers left.
 2. Everything is ungrouped, including the layer.
 3. Combine everything.
-4. All lines are 1px wide
-5. All lines are ffffffff white
-    1. Check the actual color code under the color slides, not the color slides themselves.
-InkScape loves to tell you that everything is pure white when the color code is like fffffffb).
-7. All lines have round caps and round joins.
 #### Geany Checks
 1. Check that there is no `transform`, `evenodd` and `e-notation` mentioned in any svg files.
 If there is any, follow Arcticons' [guideline](https://ithub.com/Donnnno/Arcticons/blob/main/CONTRIBUTING.md#how-to-replace) on how to remove them.
     1. You can also remove `tranform` easily by making a dummy stroke nearby, combine it with the icon, save, then uncombine, remove the dummy stroke, and save again.
+2. Run the dupechecker script in `scripts` to make sure no new icons have their file names duplicated with the ones in the Arcticons project
+    1. In `YYYY-MM-DD/work/`, `../../scripts/dupechecker.py ./work --verbose`
-2. Back up the svg files above into a backup folder
+3. Back up the svg files in `work/` above into a backup folder
-3. Using SVGO, re-save all the files as Optimized SVGs in a separate folder:
+4. Using SVGO, re-save all the files as Optimized SVGs in a separate folder:
     1. `svgo -f ./work -i ./opti`
-4. Open the svg files in `geany` and CTRL+H the following using Regular Expressions and save all files:
-    1. `stroke-width[:=]"?\d*.?\d*"?` -> `stroke-width:1`
-    2. `stroke[:=]"?#[abcdef0-9]{3,6}"?` -> `stroke:#fff`
-    3. `stroke-linecap[:=]"?[a-z]*"?` -> `stroke-linecap:round`
-    4. `stroke-linejoin[:=]"?[a-z]*"?` -> `stroke-linejoin:round`
-    5. `stroke[:=]"?rgba\S+"?` -> `stroke:#fff`
+5. Run the replacer script in `scripts/` to ensure all stroke colors, stroke widths, linecaps and linejoins are set correctly:
+    1. In `YYYY-MM-DD/work/`, `../../scripts/replacer.py ./opti ./opti2 --verbose`
-5. Re-check that everything still looks correct.
+6. Re-check that everything still looks correct.
 #### Final Checks & Making a Pull Request
 1. Ensure that your GitHub repo is in sync with Arcticons-Team's using the [web interface](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) before proceeding.
 2. Refresh the local PC's Arcticons repository folder with `git pull origin main`
-3. Make sure icon file names aren't duplicate with any existing and newly added icons - check `Arcticons/icons/` and `Arcticons/newicons/`
-4. Make sure no one has already submitted pull requests for any of the new icons yet (check new and recently merged PRs)
-5. Update `Arcticons/newicons/appfilter.xml` following `new_appfilter.txt` and ensure the entries match the new icons, especially the value after `drawable=` (must match .svg file names).
+3. Update `Arcticons/newicons/appfilter.xml` following `new_appfilter.txt` and ensure the entries match the new icons, especially the value after `drawable=` (must match .svg file names).
     1. You don't need to insert each of the new entries to maintain the files' alphabetical sort order.
 Just insert all of your new entries somewhere - Arcticons' build process will automatically sort the lines afterwards.
-    2. Also ensure your icon names don't already exist for other apps - use the **Compare two lists** tool to compare the list of your new icon names to the list of files in `icons/white` and `newicons/`
-6. Copy icons from the `Arcticons-New-Icons/files/YYYY-MM-DD/opti/` to `Arcticons/newicons/`
+4. Copy icons from the `Arcticons-New-Icons/files/YYYY-MM-DD/opti/` to `Arcticons/newicons/`
-7. Upload the changes with `git status` `git commit -m <comment>` and `git push origin main` to `wwwwwwari/Arcticons`
+5. Upload the changes with `git status` `git commit -m <comment>` and `git push origin main` to `wwwwwwari/Arcticons`
-8. Make a pull request
+6. Make a pull request
 ## Other Notes
 ### Renaming Icon Files
 If you want to change the icon file names, you need to rename the following files in addition to updating `appfilter.xml`: